faroukmokhtar/project-templates/README.md

 This project illustrates structuring a DS project that approaches the very simple task of analysing the correlation between different aspects of a car (engine_size, number of cylinders) with its fuel consumption.

-The project explores the implementation of a very simple neural networks that tries to predict the fuel consumption of a car from its engine_size and number of cylinders.
+The project explores the implementation of a very simple neural network that tries to predict the fuel consumption of a car from its engine_size and number of cylinders.
 While the quality of the approach to building a model is not set to a high standard, the code is just non-trivial enough to illustrate how to handle making a DS project rerunnable and easy to navigate.